yezhuyifan/DeepCSP/README.md

 •	Enter the current directory:
 cd ./deepcsp/monomorph/ or cd ./deepcsp/polymorph/
 •	Usage:
-Generate crystal structures for monomorph or polymorph drugs: python generate.py.
+a) Generate crystal structures for monomorph or polymorph drugs: python generate.py.
-Evaluate the generated crystal structures: python evaluate.py.
+b) Evaluate the generated crystal structures: python evaluate.py.
-We have provided the real structures and generated crystal structures of the marketed drugs.
+c) We have provided the real structures and generated crystal structures of the marketed drugs.